-The collaborative research initiative, The Whole Life: An Archive Project, asks what archives can give to contemporary society?
-How are historical narratives translated into contemporary realities?
-Can complex historical processes and developments even be archived at all and thus be made useful for today?
+The Whole Life: An Archive Project asks what archives can do for contemporary societies and how they influence them: How are historical narratives translated into contemporary realities?
+Can the complexities of historical processes, biographies and networks be archived at all and what narratives are excluded from the future?